wolfcms/docs.wolfcms.org/source/helpers.rst

 Helpers
 =========

 Helpers are similar to plugins: they are separate pieces of code which extend Wolf CMS's functionality.
-However, helpers are never loaded in unless specifically called by an outside piece of code.
+However, helpers are never loaded unless specifically called by an outside piece of code.

 They are found in the ``<root>/wolf/helpers/`` directory.

 Using Helpers
 -------------

-To call a single helper, use: ``<?php use_helper('Pagination'); ?>``
+To call a single helper, use: ``<?php use_helper('Helpername'); ?>``

 You can call more than one helper at a time by listing them as parameters: